-Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods on or after January 1, 2022.
-Many are not applicable and have not been adopted by the Corporation, or do not have a significant impact on the Corporation, and have been excluded from these Annual Financial Statements.
+Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods commencing on or after January 1, 2024.
+Many are not applicable or do not have a significant impact to the Corporation and have been excluded.
+The following have not yet been adopted and are being evaluated to determine their impact on the financial statements.